 New in 5G Wireless Technology for 2020

-While the advancement in mobile communications has been robust for nearly three decades, a look back through the telecomm generations is telling.
+While the advancement in mobile communications has been robust for nearly three decades, a look back through the Telecomm generations is telling.
 First-generation communications debuted in 1979 and offered oversized phones and expensive and often ineffective analog voice calling.
-The second generation launched in the early 90s and offered better digital voice at lower costs while 3G was famous in 2001 for all things mobile: internet, computing, and many many apps.
-By the time 4G (or LTE) rolled out in 2009, users enjoyed mobile broadband in the way of streaming audio and video, instant cab services and expansive social media opportunities.
+The second generation launched in the early 90s and offered a better digital voice at lower costs while 3G was famous in 2001 for all things mobile: internet, computing, and many many apps.
+By the time 4G (or LTE) rolled out in 2009, users enjoyed mobile broadband in the way of streaming audio and video, instant cab services, and expansive social media opportunities.
 So, where can we possibly go from here?